 The University Counseling Center’s Mental Health Advocacy and Peer-Education program, RENEW (Realizing Everyone’s Need for Emotional Wellness), was established in the Fall of 2005 by 19 Florida State University students.
 Since 2005, we have grown to become one of the country’s largest and most active counseling center sponsored peer-education programs.
 We maintain a membership of approximately 45 undergraduate students.
 Members are carefully selected for their friendly and helpful personalities, excellent ability to manage time and stress, and elite academic performance.

-We serve the FSU community through providing individualized instructional sessions, presentations, and outreach related to stress management, time management, study skills, healthy relationships, and counseling center services.
+We serve the FSU community by providing individualized instructional sessions, presentations, and outreach related to stress management, time management, study skills, healthy relationships, and counseling center services.
 Each member contributes a minimum of 25 hours per semester to our university through outreach and intervention surrounding emotional wellness.
 RENEW’s value and contribution to the university community was quickly recognized by the Division of Student Affairs, who awarded us as 2008-09 “Program of the Year”.
+RENEW was once again recognized in 2017 for their exemplary commitment towards collaboration with members of the campus community, fostering a supportive environment, and outstanding contributions to the Seminole tradition.

 RENEW proactively engages with the student community and strives to develop new techniques which combat negative stereotypes surrounding mental health, in an effort to inspire and foster a better understanding of emotional wellness.
 As part of the University Counseling Center outreach program, RENEW trains students to become mental health advocates and peer educators who promote the importance of emotional balance as a vital part of an individual’s overall well-being.